Artists reviewed on this page:

 Renée Yoxon/Mark Ferguson, Here We Go Again (2012)

-To my way of thinking, Toronto-based Yoxon isn't so much a jazz singer as she is a singer-songwriter working with a small acoustic combo.
+To my way of thinking, Toronto-based Yoxon isn't so much a jazz singer as a singer-songwriter working with a small acoustic combo.

 Or to put it another way, if the phrase "jazz singer" makes you think of either an self-adoring former cheerleader scatting wildly inaccurate notes over "Just One Of Those Things" or a boozy chanteuse dragging the tempo of "Stormy Weather," you'll find Yoxon's no-nonsense, unaffected delivery mighty refreshing.
-However you think of her, though, she's a fearsomely talented lyricist, starting with the usual romantic themes ("Have We Been In Love Before?") but picking at the surfaces until the embarrassingly human need is mercilessly exposed ("Don't Go").
-Her best songs are so cleverly constructed, yet so gut-wrenchingly honest they beggar my powers of description ("Drinking Coffee" and "Canary," my two favorites).
+Everything else aside, Yoxon is a fearsomely talented lyricist, starting with the usual romantic themes ("Have We Been In Love Before?") but picking at the surfaces until the embarrassingly human need is mercilessly exposed ("Don't Go").
+The best songs here are so cleverly constructed, yet so gut-wrenchingly honest they beggar my powers of description ("Drinking Coffee" and "Canary," my two favorites).

 Mark Ferguson and the rest of the combo need no such lengthy explanation: they're a piano-led jazz quartet with occasional horn solos, with a sensitive, delicate touch... a mite too delicate at times.
 The wordless "Sâo Paulo" exemplifies the strengths and weaknesses: Not a note out of place, the mix is perfect - not too lush, not too spartan - but so risk-free it never makes an impression, either.
 So nobody here will offend you, but the one who'll reach out and grab your lapels (in the calmest possible way) is Yoxon.